Welcome, ladies.

 You don’t have to worry about durability.
 The materials are made with a significant portion of recycled nylon and treated with a PFC-free, durable water repellent.

-Best Affordable: MOUNTAINTOP 28L Hiking Backpack
+Best Affordable: MOUNTAINTOP Small Hiking Backpack 28L Travel Daypack Lightweight for Women

 After my girlfriend took the MOUNTAINTOP 28L Hiking Backpack on a couple of short outdoor adventures, it quickly became her go-to for day rucks and quick overnight trips.
+It is lightweight but made from durable 420D fabric, so its overall durability gives me confidence.

 Despite its compact size, this 28L backpack has plenty of room to meet needs for 1–2-day trips.
 The main compartment is big enough, and the multiple pockets can hold all your other gear and rucking accessories.